ramofabian/aws-bootcamp-cruddur-2023/journal/week2.md

 LOGGER.info("Start logging")
 ```

-- Adding new endpoint to log the anser after any request
+- Adding new endpoint to log the answer after any request

 ```python
 @app.after_request